ghassen-fatnassi/ghassen-fatnassi/README.md

 ## What I'm Up To

 - 🔭 Replicating ResNet, ResNeXt, and DenseNet models.
-- 🔭 Experimenting to build an optimal model for brain tumor classification.
+- 🔭 Experimenting to build a General & Minimal model for brain tumor classification.
 - 🌱 Learning AI algorithms and expanding expertise in computer vision.
 - 🌟 Would love to find an opportunity to practice and learn reinforcement learning especially is robotics field